Oulu Central Library Saari

 Client: City of Oulu

 The overall result is an architecturally cohesive cultural environment where history and the present day meet.
+The renovated library is scheduled to open to the public at the end of 2025.

 Original design: Architectural Office Marjatta and Martti Jaatinen, completed in 1981, opened to the public in 1982